When you agree to write a play, but have zero experience!

 Saint Abanoub’s relics, as well as the relics of many Christians who died with him, are still preserved in St. Virgin Mary and St. Abanoub church in Samanoud.
 It is also said that the Holy Family visited that place during their Flight into Egypt.
 The church still contains the well from which The Lord Jesus, St. Mary, and St. Joseph drank.
-Numerous apparitions and miracles do occur in that church until this very day.
+Many apparitions and miracles occur in that church until this very day.
 Abanoub was born in a town called Nehisa in the Nile Delta.
 He was the only son of good Christian parents who died when he was a young child.
-At age twelve Abanoub entered the church to hear the priest asking the congregation to remain faithful during the persecutions provoked by Diocletian, the Roman emperor.
+At age twelve, Abanoub entered the church to hear the priest asking the congregation to remain faithful during the persecutions provoked by Diocletian, the Roman emperor.

-Saint Abanoub received the Holy Sacraments, then he prayed to God to guide him to where he can confess his faith in Jesus our Lord.
-After that Abanoub went out and gave all his possessions to the needy.
+Saint Abanoub received the Holy Sacraments, then he prayed to God to guide him to where he can confess his faith in Jesus, our Lord.
+After that, Abanoub went out and gave all his possessions to the needy.
 Then he set off to a city called Samanoud, on foot.
 While he was walking, he saw the Archangel Michael in celestial glory.
-The sight was so extraordinary that Abanoub fell to the ground, but the Archangel raised him up and told him that he must suffer for three days in Samanoud and he would witness to Jesus Christ in other places also (read more).
+The sight was so extraordinary that Abanoub fell to the ground, but the Archangel raised him up and told him he must suffer for three days in Samanoud and he would witness to Jesus Christ in other places also (read more).

 May the blessings of Saint Abanoub be with us all.

 Other articles you might enjoy: Announcing Philo and the Faithfulness SuperHoly